Why Is My Cat Coughing?

 Share Article

 Your kitty doesn’t smoke cigars and isn’t clearing their throat to make an announcement — It’s tuna o’clock! — so why are they coughing?
 For felines, true coughing is a reflexive way to keep airways clear, and there’s usually something legit triggering it.
-As an emergency relief veterinarianopens in a new tab, I help pet parents figure out the source of their cats’ cough and how to cure it.
-Here’s what you need to know the next time your kitty starts hacking.
+From a little tickle to something far more serious, here’s what you need to know the next time your kitty starts hacking.

 What causes a cat to cough?